Atticus29/population-fragmentation/specs.md

     - [x] Add a generateSingleIndividualGivenAlleleFrequencies
 - [x] When you enter 5 individuals, six are generated
 - [x] You need to click twice to re-seed population (maybe change to disabling generate population button until you hit clear population button?)
-- [ ] Form doesn't validate
-- [ ] Form doesn't check for invalid allele frequency entries

 ## Low Priority
-- [ ] Grid layout for angular material not working well to display the draggle cards
+- [ ] make the draw thing scale by %, rather than having pixels everywhere
+- [ ] app-focus directive should point to top of draggles or to questions?
 - [ ] Table is not loading allele frequencies because of asynchronicity issue
 - [ ] Color name service is incomplete and is low priority at this point so has been abandoned
+- [x] Grid layout for angular material not working well to display the draggle cards

 # Specs